dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 The <xref:Microsoft.AspNetCore.Components.Routing.Router> component allows the app to specify custom content if content isn't found for the requested route.

-In the `App` component, set custom content in the <xref:Microsoft.AspNetCore.Components.Routing.Router> component's <xref:Microsoft.AspNetCore.Components.Routing.Router.NotFound> template parameter.
+In the `App` component, set custom content in the <xref:Microsoft.AspNetCore.Components.Routing.Router> component's <xref:Microsoft.AspNetCore.Components.Routing.Router.NotFound> template.

 `App.razor`: